 Honors students are encouraged to take more of the 4000-level Seminars than the two required for the major.

 Advanced training in foreign languages is important for all Honors students choosing the History Major.
-Every honors student choosing the History Major should develop proficiency (meaning the ability to read newspapers, magazines, scholarly journals, and novels) in at least one foreign language.
+Every honors student choosing the History Major is encouraged to develop proficiency (meaning the ability to read newspapers, magazines, scholarly journals, and novels) in at least one foreign language.

 Senior honors thesis: Honors students wishing to graduate “With Honors Research Distinction” are required to write a senior honors thesis.
-A successfully defended thesis may be used in place of both 4000-level seminars, provided that the student earns credit for at least 6 credit hours of History 4999H.
+In preparation, they are encouraged to use the coursework from a 4000-level seminar as the foundation for the thesis.

 All history honors majors complete a major of at least 39 credit hours.
 Students completing a thesis and earning a degree "With Honors Research Distinction" may use the 6-9 credit hours earned in History 4999H toward the 39 credit hour minimum.